Welcome to PrimaryEthics@Home, information hub for parents and carers of students in ethics class.

 Volunteer ethics teachers use detailed lesson materials to deliver a curriculum of 78 topics.
 Read about the focus for each stage and see all the curriculum topics here.

-Teaching kids philosophy makes them smarter in math and English was published in Quartz magazine: “Nine- and 10-year-old children in England who participated in a philosophy class once a week over the course of a year significantly boosted their math and literacy skills, with disadvantaged students showing the most significant gains, according to a large and well-designed study (pdf).”
+Teaching kids philosophy makes them smarter in math and English was published in Quartz magazine: “Nine- and 10-year-old children in England who participated in a philosophy class once a week over the course of a year significantly boosted their math and literacy skills.”